benshope/PyOpenCL-Tutorial/README.md

 ## About The Tutorial

-I am writing this tutorial because PyOpenCL is a tool that is worth learning.
+PyOpenCL is a tool that is worth learning.
 Python allows exceptional clarity-of-expression while OpenCL provides access to all the power modern hardware can deliver.
-PyOpenCL is a double-bladed lightsaber in a world full of butter knives.
+Together these two languages are like a double-bladed lightsaber in a world full of butter knives.

 # Index